DataBrewery/cubes/doc/introduction.rst

 browser module contains utility classes and functions for the browser to work.

-More information about browser can be found in the chapter :doc:`aggregate`.
+More information about browser can be found in the chapter :doc:`slicing_and_dicing`.
 See also programming :doc:`reference<reference/browser>`.

 Backends
 --------